 - Has years of experience successfully placing porcelain veneers

 - Understands how a bite functions and how to avoid TMJ

 - Has achieved great cosmetic results for other patients–see their smile gallery

 When selecting a dentist, it’s important to talk to several different candidates and choose the one that makes you feel fully comfortable in their expertise and their understanding of you and your goals.

-If you are looking for a skilled cosmetic dentist in Anchorage to place porcelain veneers, please call (907) 349-0022 today for an appointment with Dr. Johnson or Dr. Burke at Excellence in Dentistry.
+If you are looking for a skilled cosmetic dentist in Anchorage to place porcelain veneers, please call (907) 349-0022 today for an appointment with Dr. Johnson or Dr. Kendall at Excellence in Dentistry.